g-wallis/font-tutorials/how-to-chained-contextual-ligatures.md

 ---
 layout: page
-title: Contextual Chaining Lookups
+headline: Contextual Chained Lookups
+title: How to Create Chained Contextual Lookup Tables in Fontforge
 description: This tutorial will show you how to create contextual chaining lookups in Fontforge.
 image: /assets/images/chain/0-how-to-create-chained-contextual-lookup-fontforge.png
-canonical_url: /how-to-create-chained-contextual-lookup-fontforge
 nav_order: 8
-permalink: /contextual-chain/
 ---

 <center><img src="/assets/images/chain/1-how-to-create-chained-contextual-lookup-fontforge.png" alt="how-to-create-contextual-chaining-lookup-table-in-fontforge" width="45%" height="45%"/></center>

-# HOW TO CREATE CONTEXTUAL CHAINING LOOKUPS IN FONTFORGE

-**This tutorial will show you how to create contextual chaining lookups in Fontforge.**
+# {{ page.title }}

+**{{ page.description }}**

 ## How this Tutorial is Organized
 {: .no_toc}